Bali10050/FirefoxCSS/README.md

 1. Go to `about:config`
 2. Click on *„Accept the Risk and Continue”*
 3. Doubleclick on `svg.context-properties.content.enabled` if it isn't already enabled

+### Enable `layout.css.has-selector.enabled`
+1. Go to `about:config`
+2. Click on *„Accept the Risk and Continue”*
+3. Doubleclick on `layout.css.has-selector.enabled` if it isn't already enabled
 <details>
 <summary>